THT offers a customized online Board Self-Assessment and thorough analysis of your hospital’s survey.

 For additional information please contact:

-Advisor, Trustee Programs & Engagement
+Manager, Trustee Programs and Engagement

 Strong board performance is vital to the success of every organization.